Apress/low-level-programming/assignments/1_io_library/teacher/explanations.md

 perform check for the null symbol (`'\0'`).
 If there is a end of string (the null symbol is in the `dl` register), we exit the loop, pop old `rsi` pointer (which we pushed onto the stack right before the loop) into `rax` and return from the function, otherwise we just continue the loop.

-The source string address is passed through the `rdi` and the destination register is in the `rsi` register.
+The source string address is passed through the `rdi` and the destination string is in the `rsi` register.
 The destination string length is passed through the `rdx` register.

 ```asm